-Global Ferronickel Holdings, Inc. (the "Company", "Parent Company", the "Group", "Corporation", or "FNI") was established on May 3, 1994 as a holding company.
+Global Ferronickel Holdings, Inc. (the "Company", "Parent Company", "Corporation", or "FNI") is a leading producer of nickel ore, established on May 3, 1994, as a holding company.

 The registered principal office address of the Company is at Penthouse, Platinum Tower, Asean Avenue corner Fuentes St., Aseana, Parañaque City.